Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 12 Desember 2025 16.34.27 UTC
+- WIB: Jumat, 12 Desember 2025 17.34.55 UTC
-- WITA: Jumat, 12 Desember 2025 17.34.27 UTC
+- WITA: Jumat, 12 Desember 2025 18.34.55 UTC
-- WIT: Jumat, 12 Desember 2025 18.34.27 UTC
+- WIT: Jumat, 12 Desember 2025 19.34.55 UTC

 Kutipan Inspiratif:
-"Successful people are not gifted; they just work hard, then succeed on purpose."
+"Friendship is born at that moment when one person says to another: What!
+You too?
+I thought I was the only one."

-Kategori: success
+Kategori: friendship